Tanweth/MySteam-Powered/README.md

 You can also ask for support (bug-related or not) in the release thread: http://community.mybb.com/thread-151564.html

 ## Changelog

+* 1.1.2
+	* Fixed an undefined function error on post bit and profile pages.
+	* Fixed an undefined function error if the plugin is disabled but the ASB module is still in place.
+Now the ASB module will just disappear or display its stock error instead.
+	* Status updates for all users are now obtained in a single Steam API call, rather than an API call for each user (experimental).

 * 1.1.1
 	* Special characters will now show up in Steam names on the Steam status list.